macCesar/purgeTSS/docs/configuring-guide.md

 # **Core Properties**

 ### Text Colors
-Utilities for controlling the text color of an element.
+Utilities for controlling the text/title color of an element.
 ```javascript
 // ./purgetss/config.js
 module.exports = {